 The Department can withdraw an offer of employment if the suitability inquiry reveals information that precludes a security and/or suitability clearance.
 Common problems that arise in background investigations that may result in the withdrawal of an offer include a history of unlawful use of drugs, failure to fulfill tax obligations, failure to comply with financial obligations, failure to register with the Selective Service, or misrepresentation on the security forms.

-Volunteer interns are subject to a residency requirement.
-Candidates who have lived outside the United States for two of the past five years may have difficulty being approved for appointments by the Department Security Staff.
+All DOJ employees are subject to a residency requirement.
+Candidates who have lived outside the United States for two or more of the past five years will likely have difficulty being approved for appointments by the Department Security Staff.
 The two-year period is cumulative, not necessarily consecutive.
 Federal or military employees, or dependents of federal or military employees serving overseas, are excepted from this requirement.
 This is a Department security requirement which is waived only for extreme circumstances and handled on a case-by-case basis.

 The Department of Justice’s policy in excepted service legal intern employment is to select the best qualified applicant for the position in terms of skills, background, knowledge, and relevant experience.
 Excepted service legal intern positions within DOJ are wholly exempted from the appointment procedures of 5 C.F.R.
 Part 302; however, the Department follows the principle of veterans’ preference in its legal intern selection procedures as far as administratively feasible.